dredge-bio/dredge/documentation/instructions.md

 Example: https://github.com/dredge-bio/example-dataset/blob/master/expression_matrix.tsv

-Save this file to the DrEdGE directory and enter the filename into the **Expression matrix file** field on the left.
+Save this file to the DrEdGE directory and enter the filename into the **%%field-expressionMatrix%%** field on the left.
 Now we will run an R script to create pairwise comparisons between each treatment using the [edgeR](https://doi.org/doi:10.18129/B9.bioc.edgeR) package:

 ```
 Rscript ./r-scripts/pairwise_comparisons.R -e expression_matrix.tsv -d project_design_file.tsv
 ```

 This will create a directory, by default named `pairwise_files`, which contains pairwise comparisons for each treatment in your dataset.
-The **Pairwise comparison file template** field on the left configures how DrEdGE will find comparison files.
+The **%%field-pairwiseName%%** field on the left configures how DrEdGE will find comparison files.
 The characters \'%A\' and \'%B\' will be replaced by pairs of treatment identifiers.
 For example: If treatments T1 and T2 are compared in a table called `T1_vs_T2.tsv`, in the directory `pairwise_tests/`, the value in this field should be `pairwise_tests/%A_vs_%B.tsv`.
 If you used the defaults from the R script, you will not need to change this value.

 Example: https://github.com/dredge-bio/example-dataset/blob/master/pairwise_files/AB_vs_P1.tsv